March 10, 2022

 The projects can be divided into two groups - "Reductions" and "Removals".
 In the past, renewable energy projects, such as wind farms in China and India, have been the most common.
 Today, however, these projects have very low or no additionality, i.e. the projects would most likely have been implemented even without money from carbon offsets.
 In addition to a project's CO2 credits being measurable, verifiable, traceable and durable, the requirement for additionality is central - money from carbon offsetting must make a real difference.
 Today, the renewable energy market stands on its own two feet and does not need funding from carbon offsetting to operate and thus additionality is low.

-In the debate about net-zero and climate neutrality in terms of emissions, there is currently a strong focus on negative emissions, i.e. "Removals".
-This includes natural climate solutions such as tree planting which, thanks to photosynthesis, absorbs and stores carbon dioxide.
-ZeroMission has worked with Plan Vivo tree planting projects since 2006 and today has several different projects in our portfolio.
-There is also ongoing development of technologies to store or sequester carbon permanently, for example in the bedrock.
-These are technologies that the world is waiting for, but today there is no such technology that is certified according to the standards that exist for voluntary climate compensation.
-In addition, there are only a few pilot projects in the world and the prices per ton are still very high compared to, for example, tree planting.
+In the debate on net-zero and climate neutrality with regard to emissions, there is currently a strong focus on negative emissions, i.e. “removals”.
+This includes natural climate solutions such as tree planting, which, thanks to photosynthesis, absorbs and stores carbon dioxide.
+ZeroMission working with Plan Vivo tree planting projects since 2006 and currently has several different projects in our portfolio.
+Technologies are also being developed to permanently store or sequester carbon, for example in bedrock.
+These are technologies the world is eagerly awaiting, but currently no such technology is certified according to the standards for voluntary carbon offsetting.
+Furthermore, there are only a handful of pilot projects worldwide, and the prices per ton are still very high compared to, for example, tree planting.

 As with most things, you get what you pay for.
 Old credits with low real climate impact are cheap, while credits with high additionality and positive co-benefits cost more.
 In between, there are of course projects all along the 'benefit scale'.
 At ZeroMission , we have high demands on the projects we sell credits from, so if you choose to offset through us, it will have a good effect on the climate.
 For many years, we have also had a policy that our projects should also have a positive effect based on several of the UN's sustainability goals, such as contributing to jobs locally.
 In this way, we believe that our customers sleep well at night - the voluntary carbon offset you pay for provides real benefits both for the planet and locally in the projects.